jty-jl/SD_Wind_Code/README.md

 <br>
 <small>* Corresponding authors.</small><br>
-<small>* email: 3120246164@bit.edu.cn</small>
+<small>* Email: 3120246164@bit.edu.cn</small>

 ## Abstract

-This repository contains the source code and processing pipeline for the manuscript "A high-resolution unified global onshore and offshore wind resources and power potential dataset".
-We developed a harmonized geospatial assessment framework to estimate hourly wind power output, capacity factors (CF), and aggregated energy potentials—including Capacity Density (CD), Energy Density (ED), Technical Potential (TP), and Realistic Potential (RP)—for both onshore and offshore environments globally.
-Multi-variate validation methods were adopted to demonstrate the robustness of the dataset.
-The provided scripts allow for the complete reproduction of the global wind energy assessment and spatial validation presented in the study.
+This repository provides the source code and processing workflow for the manuscript "A global gridded dataset of unified onshore and offshore wind resources and power potential".
+The code implements a globally consistent framework for assessing onshore and offshore wind resources from 1980 to 2025 using ERA5 atmospheric reanalysis data and harmonized geospatial screening criteria.
+It supports the generation of hourly capacity factors (CF), capacity density (CD), energy density (ED), technical potential (TP), and developable potential (DP) products at 0.25° spatial resolution.

+The workflow integrates wind-speed extrapolation, air-density correction, turbine power-curve conversion, layout-dependent capacity density assumptions, wake-related losses, and additional system efficiency factors.
+It also applies spatial constraints including land-cover suitability, protected areas, terrain slope, exclusive economic zones, water depth, offshore distance, and sea-ice conditions.
+Scenario outputs are provided for three turbine spacing configurations and three developable area ratios, enabling uncertainty analysis across resource, technical, and deployment assumptions.

 ## Project Data & Availability
 Due to the size of high-resolution hourly reanalysis data, the raw input files are not hosted in this repository.
 Users must obtain the raw data from the official sources listed in the table below.

 ### Data Sources

 | Dataset | Source / Link | Variables Used |